eddmann/eddmann.github.io/_posts/2016/2016-06-07-generating-podcast-stats-in-php.md

 ---
 layout: post
-title: "Generating Podcast Stats in PHP"
+title: 'Generating Podcast Stats in PHP'
-meta: "Creating simple podcast stats stored in YAML front-matter using PHP"
+meta: 'Creating simple podcast stats stored in YAML front-matter using PHP'
 ---

 In the [100th episode](http://threedevsandamaybe.com/the-one-hundredth-episode/) of Three Devs and a Maybe I decided to generate some stats relating to the previous 99 episodes and formed a small quiz out of these findings.
 All information relating to each podcast is stored in separate Markdown files within YAML front-matter, which makes it easy to pull out and process.
 I thought it would be interesting to go over the code I used to achieve this.

 <!--more-->

 ### Parsing the YAML front-matter